| Exploiting Relational Database Technology in GISPeter Batty, July 1990(For a scanned PDF version of the original article, 1.26MB,

 approach is intended to provide an integrated corporate

+database which fulfils this role.
 When a user wants to work with some

 geographic data, he makes a request to geoManager specifying